Configure domains and certificates

 • Once the CSR is generated, download the .pem CSR file.
 This CSR is used in the next step to obtain a signed certificate from a certificate authority (CA).

-2. Sign the certificate.
+2. Sign the certificate

-Signing the certificate should be completed outside the platform.
+Signing the certificate should be completed outside of the platform.
 This can be done by many domain providers or through a registered CA. To ensure compatibility and security, the signed certificate must meet the following criteria:

 • The certificate must be encoded in PEM format.
 PEM is a Base64 encoded format that is widely used and compatible with most systems.